Opening Files with Different Formats

 Sample source file and output files can be downloaded from the following links for testing this feature.

-Tab-delimited files contain spreadsheet data but without any formatting.
-Data is arranged in rows and columns such as tables and spreadsheets.
-Shortly, a tab-delimited file is a special kind of plain text file with a tab between each column in the text.
+Tab delimited (Text) file contains spreadsheet data but without any formatting.
+Data is arranged in rows and columns like in tables and spreadsheets.
+Basically, a tab delimited file is a special kind of plain text file with a tab between each column.

 Opening SXC Files